Monthly Archives: May 2009

 LaHood to cancel NY/NJ slot auction

-From the DOT press release: U.S. Transportation Secretary Ray LaHood today announced that the U.S. Department of Transportation (DOT) is proposing to rescind plans for slot auctions at New York-area airports.
-Under the proposal, the Department would halt plans announced … Continue reading
+U.S. Transportation Secretary Ray LaHood today announced that the U.S. Department of Transportation (DOT) is proposing to rescind plans for slot auctions at New York-area airports.
+Under the proposal, the Department would halt plans announced last October to withdraw a number of slots from airlines operating at airports in the New York region and auction the slots to the highest bidder.

-Leave a Comment
+Leave a comment

 Filed under news